 In this article, we (A) explain how the agencies have responded to COVID‑19 so far, highlighting important changes to the merger review process and (B) provide practical guidance regarding how to effectively navigate this new landscape.
 We will update this guidance as the enforcement landscape continues to evolve.

 On March 13, the Federal Trade Commission (FTC) announced that, due to the COVID-19 pandemic, the Premerger Notification Office (PNO) is implementing a temporary e-filing system for the submission of HSR filings to the U.S. antitrust authorities.
 As of March 17, the PNO is no longer accepting filings in hard copy or DVD format.
 Instead, all filings must be submitted electronically through a secure file transfer protocol.
 The PNO will also accept e-signatures on affidavits and certification pages.
 While the temporary system is in place, the agencies will continue to review filings as usual, and the PNO will answer questions regarding HSR rules and filing procedures via email.
-Early termination of the 30-day HSR waiting period was temporarily suspended as the temporary system went into effect — it has since been reinstated, albeit on a more limited basis than is typical.
+Early termination of the 30-day HSR waiting period was temporarily suspended when the e-filing program went into effect.
+In light of the success of the program, it has since been reinstated, albeit on a more limited basis (more slowly and in fewer cases) than usual.

 More broadly, the FTC Bureau of Competition (BC) has implemented several additional changes to its usual practices.
 Nearly all BC staff are working remotely, with internal and external meetings – including those involving staff, the Front Office, or the Commissioners – conducted by phone or videoconference.
 In addition, the Front Office and BC staff are conducting a review of all investigations and litigation matters to determine if modifications to timing agreements or statutory timing provisions are warranted.
 BC Director Ian Conner has acknowledged that some proposed modifications may be inconvenient, and that parties may be reluctant to agree to them.
 However, he warned that if the agency does not have sufficient time to complete its work, it will take affirmative action if necessary (e.g., filing a lawsuit to block a transaction).
 To maintain continuity of core operations, the FTC is also reallocating its resources and reducing participation in non‑enforcement activities such as conferences and public events.
 Finally, travel will only be permitted in compelling circumstances subject to approval from the Front Office.